dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-ios.md

 **What should I do if my app itself uses ADAL for authentication?**

-The following actions are required if the app already uses ADAL for authentication.
-If your app does not rely on ADAL, review the section on how to register with the Intune service if your app does not use ADAL.
+The following actions are required if the app already uses ADAL for authentication:

 * In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALClientId`, specify the client ID to be used for ADAL calls.

 * In the project’s Info.plist file, under the IntuneMAMSettings dictionary with the key name `ADALRedirectUri`, specify the redirect URI to be used for ADAL calls.
 You might also need to specify `ADALRedirectScheme`, depending on the format of your app’s redirect URI.

+**What if my app does not already use ADAL for authentication?**

+If your app does not use ADAL, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.

 ## Register your app with the Intune MAM service